HumanCellAtlas/data-portal-content/content/learn/development-guides/analysis-applications.md

 The Matrix Service enables the creation of matrices from underlying processed data in the HCA DCP.
 The Matrix Service currently exposes a REST API endpoint.
 This interface can be given a manifest of files to combine which can be polled until the service generates the requested matrix for download.

 Matrix Service Description - Coming Soon
-Matrix Service swagger - Coming Soon
+Matrix Service Swagger - Coming Soon

 ## Finding Registered Analysis Tools